allenai/genesys/README.md

 ```
 The download link for babyLM evaluation data: https://files.osf.io/v1/resources/ad7qg/providers/osfstorage/66358ec34664da20a0ed6acc/?zip=evaluation_data

-Notice that everytime you change your DATA_DIR, you may need to reinstall it, and remember DO NOT INSTALL peft
+Notice that everytime you change your DATA_DIR, you may need to reinstall it, and remember DO NOT INSTALL peft which may cause errors.

 Supported tasks: https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks, specially, babyLM tasks are: "blimp_filtered","blimp_supplement"

+## Hints

+Better separate the design nodes and verification nodes, design checkers need to use GPUs, so may cause conflicts.
+It is recommended to deploy few design nodes and many verification nodes as design nodes are mostly bounded by CPU and API rate limits.

 <!--
 ### create beaker image (ai2 internal)